Kakazablone/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm -r /tmp/my_first_directory - Deleting a directory cd - -move to the previous directory ls -la . .. /boot - list files in that order file /tmp/iamafile - prints out iamafile when vim -r README.md

-cp -a *html ../ | uniq - Copies all html files from working to parent dir (working) mv [[:upper:]]* /tmp/u - Move all files beginning with an uppercase to u rm -f *~ - Remove all files that end in ~ inside the current dir. mkdir -p welcome/to/school - creates the three directories welcome wlecome to and welcome to school ls -xamp - lists all the files and directories of the current directory, separated by commas
+rm -r /tmp/my_first_directory - Deleting a directory cd - -move to the previous directory ls -la . .. /boot - list files in that order file /tmp/iamafile - prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory ln -s /bin/ls __ls__ :Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory cp -a *html ../ | uniq - Copies all html files from working to parent dir (working) mv [[:upper:]]* /tmp/u - Move all files beginning with an uppercase to u rm -f *~ - Remove all files that end in ~ inside the current dir. mkdir -p welcome/to/school - creates the three directories welcome wlecome to and welcome to school ls -xamp - lists all the files and directories of the current directory, separated by comma 0 string school & !:mime School then run file -C -m school.mgc....the first two lines will be in the file name school.mgc